loiseaujc/DataDrivenLinearModels.jl/README.md

 # DataDrivenLinearModels.jl

 **ATTENTION : Development of this package has just started!
 If you feel like contributing, please get in touch for further discussion.
-This also the first proper Julia package I am developing.
+This is also the first proper Julia package I am developing.
 Any tips and pieces of advice are welcome :)**

 DataDrivenLinearModels.jl is a package for identifying low-rank linear models from data.
 Several models regularly used in Engineering Sciences are implemented, e.g.